History - Activation

 Col. George P. Howell.
 Unlike other early Parachute

-and personnel when increased in size from a battalion
+designation and personnel when increased in size from

-to a regiment.
-Shortly after the formation of the 502d,
+a battalion to a regiment.
+Shortly after the formation of

-Parachute school at Fort Bragg.
+command of the Parachute school at Fort Bragg.
 Lt.
-Col. George Van

-Intense training began as soon as the 502d was
+Intense training began as soon as the 502nd was

 activated as a battalion.
-By the time the 502d joined the
+By the time the 502nd joined

 was the original TO&E Parachute Infantry Regiment in